Trump In Asia: A 'Rebalance' Toward Trade

 It is clear that trade, investment and economic relations with the Indo-Pacific region remain the president's core interest.
 His insistence on "America first" likely means hard-fought negotiations lie ahead with allies such as South Korea on the Korea-U.S. free trade agreement, and with Japan and the other countries that run significant goods trade deficits with the U.S. including, most especially, China, but also India, Indonesia, Malaysia, Taiwan, Thailand and Vietnam.

-A central challenge will be how to maintain robust cooperation with allies and partners on region-wide challenges ranging from China's maritime assertiveness to contesting visions of regional economic integration to piracy and terrorism, while in parallel pursuing tough negotiations on commercial relations.
+A central challenge will be how to maintain robust cooperation with allies and partners on regionwide challenges ranging from China's maritime assertiveness to contesting visions of regional economic integration to piracy and terrorism, while in parallel pursuing tough negotiations on commercial relations.
 President Trump's big Asia trip may herald a rocky road ahead for the "free and open Indo-Pacific" he envisions.

 Satu Limaye (@SatuLimaye) is the director of the East-West Center in Washington, D.C., and of Asia Matters for America.
 The views expressed are personal.